digitaltrails/vdu_controls/README.md

 ---------------

 * 2.4.0
-  * Added a capability to estimate the solar-illumination for a given geolocation and time.
+  * Added an ability to estimate the solar-illumination for a given geolocation and time.
   * Added semi-automatic ambient-light-level adjustment proportional to solar-illumination.
   * When the ambient-light-level slider is adjusted, it has the side-effect of determining the daylight-factor, the ratio of indoor-illuminaton/solar-illumination.